 Abrasive wear particles are most commonly the result of dust or dirt in the oil.
 The dirt particles become wedged between two moving parts, embed in the softer surface, and cut into the harder one.
-The wear debris from this process appear to be miniture shavings from a machining operation.
+The wear debris from this process appears to be miniature shavings from a machining operation.

-The primary corrective action for abrasion is to filter the oil to remove the contaminents.
-It is also important to minimise the ingress of contaminents, especially dust.
+The primary corrective action for abrasion is to filter the oil to remove the contaminants.
+It is also important to minimise the ingress of contaminants, especially dust.

-Fatigue wear is the result of repeated cyclic loading of surfaces with compression and sheer or compression and tension.
+Fatigue wear is the result of repeated cyclic loading of surfaces with compression and shear or compression and tension.
 This is most common in industrial bearings and gears.

 The repeated loading of the same point on a gear or bearing causes micro-cracks to form and become interconnected.
 When the cracks intersect surfaces, spall occurs and flakes or chunks are released into the oil.
 These particles are commonly 10 to 30 microns at first and later grow to be 100 microns or more.
 Fatigue is often from one of the following root causes: